-80% average in 6 Ministry approved courses taken July through June of a school year.

-NOTE: For grade 12, courses must be from the senior division.
+80% average in 6 ministry approved courses taken July through June of a school year.
+NOTE: For grade 12, courses must be at the senior division level.

 Ontario Scholar Requirements

 Ontario scholars are students who are recognized for attaining an aggregate score of 480 points, based on their best 6 grade 12 courses (regardless of the year taken).